BartyMae/Bart_Tweaks/README.md

 25: 3, 3, 3, 3, 2, 2, 1 (4th, 6th)<br/>

 ## Alternative Constitution Bonuses</br>
+3rd Edition-style Constitution, with the addition of some very slow regeneration that makes resting actually have some value if you have high Constitution characters but no clerical healing spells.
+A character with a Constitution of 10 would receive exactly one more hitpoint from resting for 8 hours, while a character with a Constitution of 18 would receive just two more hitpoints, with a much bigger scaling up once you go beyond that into exceptional constitution territory.
+It doesn't sound like much, but it wasn't designed to be powerful, just to help a little in the early stages of BG1 when you don't have enough healing spells readily available and you find resting 3 times in a row to be distasteful.

 01: -3 HP on level up, no regeneration, -5 fatigue bonus<br/>
 02: -2 HP on level up, no regeneration, -4 fatigue bonus<br/>
 03: -2 HP on level up, no regeneration, -4 fatigue bonus<br/>